 Charge Type Determines What DC Fast Chargers You Can Use

 One thing to keep in mind is not all chargers will work with every EV.
 Each car manufacturer supports a specific method for EV charging.
 For example, Tesla has its proprietary charge port, while the other car manufacturers either subscribe to the CCS standard or the CHadeMO.
-As a result, Tesla’s charge type can only work with Tesla’s DC fast chable attachment, Teslas can work ChadeMo and CCS ch with an optional cable attachment.
+As a result, Tesla’s charge type can only work with Tesla’s DC fast cable attachment.
+Teslas can work with ChadeMo and CCS chargers with an optional cable attachment.
 As of today, outside of Tesla, many electric vehicles seem to be shifting toward the CCS standard.

 Charge de Move (CHAdeMO) was designed by a group of automotive manufacturers in Japan and can be found in Nissan electric vehicles.

 A combined Charging System (CCS) is an open standard typically found in electric vehicles made by North American and European car makers.
 Almost all North American EV makers use CCS (except Tesla)

 Tesla developed their standard for use on their proprietary DC fast chargers (called Tesla Superchargers), which are only accessible by Tesla owners.

 The good news is your electric vehicle can guide you to any supported charger through the navigation and trip-planning software within your infotainment system.

 The J1772 charge port is used on levels 1 and 2 AC charging.
 All electric vehicles natively use the J1772 standard except Tesla, which requires an adapter.